www.positive-palmistry.com

 Attachment lines/Marriage line: This line is known as the line of union or the line of relationship.
 These horizontal lines are found at the base of the mount of Mercury.

 Children lines: Vertical lines found on the base of the mount of Mercury.
-Some books suggest more prominent line for boy and lighter for girl, but this is not true as development of society shows the any child can be stronger and successful.
+Some books suggest a more prominent line for boys and lighter for girls, but this is not true as the development of society shows that any child can be stronger and more successful.

-Simian line: The head and heart line are merged together to make a single line.
+Simian line: The head and heart lines are merged to make a single line.
 It denotes emotional intensity or a genetic anomaly.

-Healing lines: Little vertical lines found between mount of Mercury and Apollo called Medical stigmata.
+Healing lines: Little vertical lines found between the mount of Mercury and Apollo called medical stigmata.

 Medical stigmata: These vertical lines are observed in medical professionals and healers.